redsusvn/rsroleplay/README.md

 ## 🛠️ Installation Guide

-There are two ways to install. **Method A is the one to use** — it is the only way to get the Durable Object that makes long replies reliable on the Free plan.
-Method B needs nothing installed but is limited (see the note at the end of it).
+There are three ways to install. **The fastest is the button below** — Cloudflare does everything.
+Method A is for doing it yourself from your own machine.
+Method B is for installing nothing locally and working entirely in the dashboard.

 ### Prerequisites
 - A [Cloudflare](https://dash.cloudflare.com) account (Free tier is perfect).